softdevteam/snare/README.md

 will be executed, where: `pull_request` is the name of the GitHub event; and `/path/to/json` is a path to a file containing the complete GitHub JSON for that event.
-The `softdevteam_snare` program can then execute whatever it wants.
+The `softdevteam/snare` program can then execute whatever it wants.
 In order to work out precisely what event has happened, you will need to read [GitHub's webhooks documentation](https://developer.github.com/webhooks/).